-The World Customs Organisation (WCO) maintains and revises the HS code every five years.
+The World Customs Organization (WCO) maintains and revises the HS code every five years.
 It is the basis for the United States and many other trade partners’ import and export categorization systems.
-The HS uses six-digit identifiers to identify categories and goods uniquely.
+The HS uses six-digit identifiers to uniquely identify categories and goods.
 For more specific categorization, countries may use lengthier codes beyond the first six.

 How the HTS Functions